SimBuddy/WOB-LLM-Context/README.md

 # WOB LLM Context

 **WOB is an experimental methodology**.
-Its goal is to provide a means of refactoring source code for data intensive applications, and increase their effectiveness.
+Its goal is to provide a novel means of refactoring source code for data intensive applications, and increase their effectiveness.

 **WOB Compared with Conventional Refactoring** Traditional refactoring improves code structure and maintainability.